Alpine-DAV/ap_compositor/README.md

+# AP Compositor is now developed as part of Ascent

+AP Compositor is now developed as part of Ascent (https://github.com/Alpine-DAV/ascent).

+It was moved as part of a great amalgamation to simplify ongoing development and support of Ascent.

 # AP Compositor

 This is the AP Compositor, a sort-last image compositing library.
 This library is designed for use-cases beyond traditional zbuffer image compositing.
 The intention is to fill gaps in functionality that other image compositing libraries do not support.
 The AP Compositor is a hybrid-parallel library: with support for both OpenMP (thread-level parallelism) and MPI